D0V4HKIIN/Thesis-EMX-BACH/docs/Build.md

 where `<config>` is `Debug` or `Release`.
 The executable will be available in `/build/Debug` or `/build/Release`, depending on the chosen config.

 ## Linux
+idk what is going on above but this section is the only relevant part if you are on linux.
+Ignore cmake

 Dependencies on Ubuntu with Nvidia graphics card:
 ```bash
 apt install ocl-icd-opencl-dev